Why we think e-bikes are something everyone should experience.

 In 2019, we picked a brand of personal e-bikes that complemented our e-cargo and e-utility bike lineup.
 Royal Dutch Gazelle has been making transportation focused bikes in The Netherlands since the 1800s, and their e-bike lineup offers something for everyone.
 Their bikes are built to the highest quality standards, and reflect the needs of people who want to get from A-B without any concerns (watch the video below to see what I mean).
 We had some incredible early adopters (Joy and Chris come to mind) who jumped on the four-season e-bike bandwagon, and showed us that it can be fun and comfortable to navigate this city by bike in the winter.
 Their e-bikes with a set of studded tires perform better than any other vehicle out there (now we just have to work on getting our main network of river paths plowed!).
 While others are hibernating, you’re enjoying the outdoors every day.
 Just like the Dutch.

-Heading into 2021, I don’t have any truly novel insight into the fastest growing segment of the transportation market (there were more than 500,000 electric cars sold in Europe last year, compared to more 2,500,000 electric bikes!).
+Heading into 2023, I don’t have any truly novel insight into the fastest growing segment of the transportation market (more than twice as many e-bikes were sold in North America last year compared to electric cars).
 The only thing I have to contribute is an offer for you to try one.
 Because it’s not until you take that first magical pedal stroke, when you feel the shining sun on your face, the flattened hills, and calmed headwinds, that you’ll understand that e-bikes are going to change your world (and “the” world) for the better.

 Here’s the technical stuff in a nutshell: